 - No A/C: Not many places have air-conditioning.
 You really miss it when the temperatures get into the 90s.

 - Closed Businesses: Many Europeans take their vacations in August.
 Most Europeans get 4+ weeks of vacation and they take them all at once.
 Shop owners will close up shop for the entire month.

-Conclusion: I would try to avoid the high season.
+Conclusion: Traveling in nice weather is great.
+There is no doubt about it.
 The hoards of people can make the trip miserable — ok, not completely miserable but standing in line at the Louvre for 2 hours and then having to fight a mob of people to see any work of art really sucks.
-You can still have a great time in the summer but I would choose another season if I had the choice.
+You can still have a great time in the summer but it requires a little extra planning to beat the crowds.

 Low Season in Europe